open-telemetry/oteps/text/0066-separate-context-propagation.md

 context which contains the new value.

 **`ClearBaggage(context) -> context`**
-To avoid sending baggage to an untrusted downstream process, the Baggage API provides a function to remove all baggage from a context.
+To avoid sending baggage to an untrusted process, the Baggage API provides a function to remove all baggage from a context.

 **`GetBaggagePropagator() -> (HTTP_Extractor, HTTP_Injector)`**
-To deserialize the state of the system sent from the the prior upstream process, and to serialize the the current state of the system and send it to the next downstream process, the Baggage API provides a function which returns a baggage-specific implementation of the HTTPExtract and HTTPInject functions.
+To deserialize the state of the system sent from the the prior process, and to serialize the the current state of the system and send it to the next process, the Baggage API provides a function which returns a baggage-specific implementation of the HTTPExtract and HTTPInject functions.

 # Context Propagation